 Editor-in-Chief, Chloe Chun Seim

-Chloe Chun Seim is a writer living in Lawrence, Kansas.
-Her work has appeared or is forthcoming in North American Review, Yemassee, Hobart, Potomac Review, and Midwestern Gothic.
-She holds an MFA from the University of Missouri-Kansas City, and her short story collection was recently selected as a finalist for the St. Lawrence Book Award.
-Learn more about her at chloeseim.wordpress.com.
-(She/her)
+Chloe Chun Seim’s work has appeared or is forthcoming in LitMag, McNeese Review, North American Review, Yemassee, Hobart, Potomac Review, and others.
+She holds an MFA from the University of Missouri-Kansas City, and has received the 2021 Anton Chekov Award for Flash Fiction and 2019 Best Heartland Screenplay.
+Her short story collection, CHURN, was selected as a finalist for the 2021 St. Lawrence Book Award and the 2021 Hudson Prize.
+Learn more about her at chloeseim.wordpress.com. (she/her)

 Poetry Editor, Mercedes Lucero